-As of 2018, the earliest age at which you can begin collecting Social Security benefits is 62.
-However, if you choose to start receiving your benefits at this age, your monthly benefits amount will be reduced.
+As of 2018, the earliest age to begin collecting Social Security benefits is 62.
+However, if you start receiving your benefits at this age, you will receive reduced monthly benefits.
 There's a reason for this: The federal government figures that you will be collecting your monthly benefits for a longer time if you retire at age 62.
 So monthly benefits are reduced for early retirees to make sure your payments equal out over your lifetime.

 How much of a reduction will you face by retiring early?
-According to the Social Security Administration's website, main wage earners can expect to receive just 75 percent of their full monthly benefits if they retire at age 62 instead of 66 or 67.
-The spouses of primary wage earners will take an even more significant hit; they can expect to earn just 35 percent of their full monthly benefits if they retire at the age of 62.
+According to the Social Security Administration's website, primary wage earners can expect to receive just 70 percent of their total monthly benefits if they retire at age 62 instead of 66 or 67.
+In addition, the spouses of primary wage earners will take an even more significant hit; they can expect to earn just 65 percent of their total monthly benefits if they retire at the age of 62.

 The message seems clear: It makes more financial sense to begin collecting Social Security payments at or after full retirement.
 But, of course, even this matter is more complicated than it seems.
-If your health is poor, for instance, you might not live a long life after retiring.
-Collecting benefits early might make sense.
+For instance, if your health is poor, you might not live a long life after retiring.
+So collecting benefits early on might make sense.
 Also, if you are out of work and can't find a new job, it might make more sense to collect benefits earlier rather than later.

 © Fintactix, LLC 2021